TimLanglois/How-to-use-GitHub-with-RStudio/README.md

 If you’re not already in the Git pop-up, click “Commit”.
 Type a message in “Commit message”, such as “Commit from RStudio”.
 Click “Commit”.

+Click the green “Push” button to send your local changes to GitHub.